KSiva199/KSiva199.github.io/README.md

-Final Poject
+# Final Poject

-Sample Data:
+## Sample Data:
 ![This_is_an_image](Sample_data.png)

 The data I have received is a text file with json format.
-I have decided to iterate thought the lines and clean the data first, know the logics like number of rows, columns, each dictionary values and count, missing keys and values, replacing the missing keys.
+I have decided to iterate through the lines and clean the data first, know the logics like number of rows, columns, each dictionary values and count, missing keys and values, replacing the missing keys.

-Initially I wanted to count the number of dictionaries in one line and iterrating through the line
+## Initially I wanted to count the number of dictionaries in one line and iterrating through the line

 ```import json
 f = open("adsblog_ny0.txt.2022101800","r")